Emma Frost (screenwriter): Career

-Her film work includes the BBC Four drama Consuming Passion and the screenplay to Zelda, a film in development by Ron Howard.
+Her film work includes the BBC Four drama Consuming Passion: 100 Years of Mills & Boon and the screenplay to Zelda, a film in development by Ron Howard.

+Frost was writer, showrunner and executive producer on an adapted series of Edith Wharton's The Age of Innocence for Netflix, which began filming in 2025.

 Personal life

 Frost is a trustee of the children's arts charity Anno's Africa.
 She is based in Falmouth, Cornwall.